strivedi2/Speed-Camera-Violations-Chicago-2014-19/README.md

 ![](Dashboard3.png)

+When compiling the dashboards, I felt this dashboard did not provide the entire context of the increase in number of violations in the month of July and why we are focussing on the spike in School Zones when the average violations in Park zones are much higher.

+So I added another chart to show the overall monthly trend of violations and provide a context to justify the above arguments.
+The final dashboard can be viewed on my Tableau public profile [here](https://public.tableau.com/profile/shruti8609#!/vizhome/SpeedCameraViolations_SecondVersion/SpeedCameraViolationsChicago?publish=yes)

 ### Dashboard 3: Understanding relationship between number of cameras and number of violations committed across Zipcodes

 This was my second dashboard in the previous version but I have moved it to dashboard number 3 in this version.
-This is just because of the sequence in which I worked on the charts and dashboards and nothing more.
+This is just because of the sequence in which I worked on the charts and dashboards.
 For this dashboard I have used the same data source created for dashboard #2.

 #### Chart 1: Number of Speed Cameras vs Zipcodes

 Taking the same chart from the previous week where I had compared the number of cameras with the average violations for each year, I have converted the chart into a combined axis chart.
 Now the number of cameras and the declining trend of average speed violations across years can be seen in the same chart.
 To recreate the chart, follow these steps:
 - Open a new worksheet and use either merged or Zonetype violations sheet as the datasource.
 From the Data pane drag violation date to Columns.
-- To count the number of cameras create a Calculated fiel.
+- To count the number of cameras create a Calculated field.
 Tableau lets users create a calculated field by clicking on the field and selecting "Calculated Field" option from the drop-down menu.
 A formula can then be entered in the dialog box and Tableau lets users know if the formula is correct and can be applied.
 I used the formula in the image below which is similar to COUNT (DISTINCT *) in MySQL.Rename the field to Number of Speed Cameras.

 ![](CalcField.png)